 After you press the Start button, the Access Review will be created and the approval process started.
 If you opted to enable notifications, the reviewer(s) will receive an “action required” email, notifying them about the review and surfacing some additional information.
 The level of details you will be able to see depend on your role in the process, for example Guest users will not be shown information about who started the review (right side):

-To perform the actual review, you need to access the Azure AD Self-service portal, https://account.activedirectory.windowsazure.com.
-In the list of applications, you will see a link to the Access Reviews app, or you can open it directly by clicking here.
+To perform the actual review, you need to access the Azure AD Self-service portal.
+In the list of applications, you will see a link to the Access Reviews app.
 You will then be presented with a list of all active Access Reviews concerning your user account.
 This part of the process is virtually identical for internal and external users, as shown below:

 Pressing the Begin review button will take you to the approval “stage”, where all pending reviews will be displayed.
 If you are a reviewer, the list will include all the members or guest users of the group or application for which the Access review is being performed.
 If you are not a reviewer, you will only see your own username listed.
 Again, the process is very similar between internal and external access approvals.

 When reviewing group membership, you will be presented with the list of members and some additional information that should help you with the decision.
 A recommended action might be presented in some cases, for example if the user hasn’t logged in in the past 30 days.
 A progress indicator is shown on the top, while more detailed statistics can be found at the bottom of the page.

 After you select the user(s) for which to perform the review, press the Review button.
 The dialog shown on the right will pop up, allowing you to Approve the access, Deny it or leave the decision for later.
 An optional reason might be provided, or required.
 For the sake of completeness, the screenshot below shows how the process looks like when you are reviewing your own access to a group, with justification required: